 The cause of the disorder is as yet unknown, and there is no cure.
 However, your doctor can help you manage your symptoms with lifestyle changes and medication.

 “One way to think about fibromyalgia is that a person’s “pain thermostat” is set too low.
 For patients, this pain is real.
 It’s not just in their heads.
 But it can be much harder to treat that many other types of pain, says Joshua Bilsborrow, MD, a Yale Medicine rheumatologist.

 The most common symptoms of fibromyalgia are chronic widespread pain, fatigue, and generalized muscle aching.
 The pain is most commonly found in the soft tissue areas of the body, including the neck, upper shoulders, chest, rib cage, lower back, thighs, arms, and areas around certain joints (like the knees).
 Symptoms can flare up or worsen in response to infections, physical trauma, and emotional stress.

 Patients also tend to have difficulty sleeping well, describe cognitive and memory difficulties (known as “brain fog”), and other co-occurring conditions like depression and anxiety.
-Other conditions commonly present in patients with fibromyalgia are irritable bowel syndrome (IBS), interstitial cystitis, and rheumatologic conditions such as rheumatoid arthritis, lupus, or ankylosing spondylitis.
+Other conditions commonly present in patients with fibromyalgia are irritable bowel syndrome (IBS) and rheumatologic conditions such as rheumatoid arthritis and lupus.

 What causes fibromyalgia?